-I. Joint initial accreditation of an advanced practice provider program is denied when the ACEN Board of Commissioners and ARC-PA Commissioners determines an advanced practice provider program does not demonstrate compliance with all Accreditation Standards.
+Initial accreditation of a nurse practitioner and physician assistant residency program is denied when the ACEN Board of Commissioners and ARC-PA Commissioners determines a nurse practitioner and physician assistant residency program does not demonstrate substantive compliance with all Accreditation Standards.
 This is an appealable action.